 - How to prime a well pump after a power outage

 - How to install a shallow well pump

 Rainwater Harvesting Laws in South Dakota

 It is legal to harvest rainwater in South Dakota.
-In some places, you may even be able to legally use rainwater indoors as your primary potable water source.
+In some places, you may even be able to use rainwater indoors as your primary potable water source legally.

 A lot of states have adopted the Uniform Plumbing Code (UPC).
 Under the UPC, you must keep potable and nonpotable water sources separate.
 Some states have even stricter codes requiring you to treat rainwater before using it to flush toilets!
-This makes it impossible or very difficult to legally use rainwater in your house.
+This makes legally using rainwater in your house impossible or very difficult.

 Luckily, South Dakota has not adopted the UPC statewide (some counties have, though).
 Because of this, you might even be able to use rainwater indoors for things like washing clothes legally, or it will be much easier to use rainwater inside and outside.
 SD even makes it legal to install your own plumbing systems (more on that here).

-If you want to install sizeable underground water cisterns, you may need an excavation permit.
+You may need an excavation permit if you want to install sizeable underground water cisterns.
 You’ll have to check with your local county.